 BaaS is a subset of embedded finance.
 BaaS focuses specifically on regulated banking products—deposits, accounts, and cards issued by a licensed bank.
 Embedded finance is the broader category that includes BaaS plus non-bank services like card issuing without a bank (e.g. Marqeta, Lithic), payments, lending, AP/AR, compliance, and more.

 Many providers offer both: Unit and Stripe Treasury are BaaS platforms that also offer card issuing.
-For the full embedded finance ecosystem—BaaS, card issuing, lending, payroll—see the Embedded Finance directory.
+For the full embedded finance ecosystem—BaaS, card issuing, lending, payroll—see our embedded finance platform directory.
+For definitions, see What is embedded banking? and embedded banking (glossary).

 Related Resources